 - Quattro FX for Her Full Face Mask

 Remember it’s not the way you look that determines the right fit.
 When deciding on a mask, think about the kind of seal you will be achieving.
-Mask leaks are the most common problem that users face, and the best way to prevent this is to pay attention not only to the right style, but the size as well.
-If you are shopping online, take advantage of those masks offering return insurance when you make your purchase.
+Mask leaks are the most common problem that users face, and the best way to prevent this is to pay attention not only to the right style but the size as well.
+If you are shopping online, take advantage of our free return insurance on all masks.
 This way you can choose from a variety and not feel stuck.

 4. Is Humidification Necessary?

 This is the oldest trick in the book, moisturizing!
 Although humidification is introduced as an option in many cases, it’s best to involve it from the start.
 Using a heated humidifier along with your CPAP machine will eliminate common side effects such as a dry nose.
 A heated hose may also be helpful in reducing rainout, which occurs when water drops from the humidified air (Think of a cold glass of water on a hot summer’s day).
 Rainout can be annoying, but you can also get rid of it by using a hose cover with your therapy.
 Hose covers work to keep the air at a constant temperature as it travels through the hose to your nose or mouth.
 This way, the humidified air maintains the ability to stay at a constant temperature and water has a reduced chance of dropping out of the air.
 A heated hose does the same thing.

 Take your therapy one step further by using products that contribute to the comfort of your equipment.
 If you experience any pressure marks from your mask, try using strap pads which adds more padding between you and your headgear.
 If the pressure you are experiencing is at the bridge of your nose try nasal pads which will help alleviate any marks your mask may leave behind.